-Extinction bites: countries agree to protect sharks and rays
+Extinction Bites: Countries agree to protect sharks and rays

 But proponents countered that stocks of sharks are in a deep dive, with tens of millions killed each year, and that measures need to be taken now — with what they call some of the most significant rules ever adopted for trade in shark parts.

-Makos are the world’s fastest sharks, reaching speeds of up to 80 mph (nearly 130 kph).
+Makos are the world’s fastest sharks, reaching speeds of up to 80 mph.
 But they often get caught up in the nets of fishing trawlers hunting for tuna.

 Several countries with large fishing fleets, including Japan, opposed the measure to protect mako sharks.